 The first phase was completed early in 2005 and the outcome was a prototype for the Pudukkottai (Central Tamil Nadu) region, which works both from a CD-Rom and on the Internet.
 This work provided the team an opportunity to explore multidisciplinary approaches in research using IT&C, with History and Archaeology on one hand and GIS and Informatics on the other hand.
 The prototype CD-Rom has already been used to present the project at various seminars and workshops, and has also been sent to scholars who would be interested in working with us in the future phases.

-Only compatible with Internet Explorer.6 (& above).
+Only compatible with Mozilla Firefox.

 This application requires Adobe SVG Viewer 3.01 (& above) to view the maps.
 Click here to download the SVG Viewer from Adobe.
 The user needs to have administrative rights to install the SVG Viewer.